CGLIFE7/KronosDocs/docs/docs/drop_in_light.md

 Position the camera first looking at where you want the light to be angled.

 Adjust size with mouse and scroll to change position, shift + scroll to change brightness.

+In the hourglass dropdown menu you can enable 'finish on release' to keep the shortcut buttons you used to activate the tool held, then adjust and release them to end immediately.